-Headquartered in scenic Woodloch, Texas, the Mixed Martial Arts Hall of [email protected]#$%&g Awesome (MMAHOFA or simply HOFA) commemorates the achievements of those fighters who, while they might not be first-ballot selections for a traditional hall of fame, nonetheless did remarkable things in the cage or ring, and deserve to be remembered.
+Headquartered in scenic Woodloch, Texas, the Mixed Martial Arts Hall of [email protected]#$%&g Awesome (HOFA for short) commemorates the achievements of those fighters who, while they might not be first-ballot selections for a traditional hall of fame, nonetheless did remarkable things in the cage or ring, and deserve to be remembered.
 The HOFA enshrines pioneers, one-trick ponies and charming oddballs, and celebrates them in all their imperfect glory.
 While the HOFA selection committee’s criteria are mysterious and ever-evolving, the final test is whether the members can say, unanimously and with enthusiasm, “____________ was [email protected]#$%&g awesome!”

 The Pitch: During his 2001-2007 heyday in Shooto and K-1, one can make a very good case that Norifumi Yamamoto was the best sub-lightweight fighter in the world.
 He was indisputably the most terrifying.